Setting Up OAuth on STRATO Node

 For STRATO version 4.5 and further, a private key encryption variable is needed.

-If you are manually starting a STRATO node with OAuth, you will be prompted for a key encryption password.
+If you are manually starting or restarting a STRATO node with OAuth, you will need to provide a key encryption password.
 This password is used to encrypt STRATO users' private keys.

 If you need to start a new STRATO node programmatically, calling strato-getting-started from a script, you pass the environment variable